AdaCore/training_material/courses/fundamentals_of_ada/adv_120_advanced_privacy.rst

 --------------------

 * It is possible to establish that the type is unconstrained without any more information
-* Constrained and unconstrained types can complete the private declaration
+* Definite and indefinite types can complete the private declaration

 .. code:: Ada